Fxy6969/stremio-enhanced-registry/README.md

 - Submit a Pull Request (PR) with your changes.

 Alternatively, just create a new issue providing the metadata of your plugin/theme and I'll add it for you.
+If you need help contact me on [Discord](https://discord.gg/jDsgcehrp7).

 ### Submitting guidelines:
 - No malicious or harmful code allowed.
 Any attempts to submit malicious content will result in a permanent block.